JMakim/cybersecurityUofTCopy/Class-B/07-Windows-Administration-and-Hardening/2/Activities/09_Removing_Packages/Solved/Readme.md

 When we successfully create and execute the script, PowerShell will start uninstalling the packages within the CSV file.
 This will take a few minutes to complete.

 ---
-© 2022 edX Boot Camps LLC.
-Confidential and Proprietary.
+© 2020 Trilogy Education Services, a 2U, Inc. brand.
 All Rights Reserved.